Bal-Sagoth: Recent activity (2006–present)

-In the summer of 2006, Bal-Sagoth played at the Bloodstock Open Air festival, and in January 2007 they made their first trip to the US to headline the "Heathen Crusade II" festival in St. Paul, Minnesota.
-In January 2008, they journeyed to Finland to headline shows in Helsinki and Turku, supported by Finnish band Battlelore, and in November 2008 they played the Screamfest festival in Oslo, Norway.
+In the summer of 2006, Bal-Sagoth played at the Bloodstock Open Air festival, and in January 2007, they headlined the "Heathen Crusade II" festival in St. Paul, Minnesota.
+In January 2008, they headlined shows in Helsinki and Turku, supported by Finnish band Battlelore, and in November 2008, they played the Screamfest festival in Oslo, Norway.
 In May 2009, the band played two shows in Lisbon and Porto, Portugal.
-In January 2010, Mark Greenwell left the band to be replaced by previous bassist Alistair MacLatchy, and in March 2010, Bal-Sagoth returned to Finland to play a show in Helsinki with fellow English band Skyclad.
+In January 2010, Mark Greenwell left the band to be replaced with previous bassist Alistair MacLatchy, and in March 2010, Bal-Sagoth returned to Finland to play a show in Helsinki with Skyclad.
 On 14 August 2010, Bal-Sagoth performed at the Brutal Assault festival in the Czech Republic.
-On 5 March 2011, the band played a headlining show in Bern, Switzerland.
+On 5 March 2011, the band headlined a show in Bern, Switzerland.

 In November 2011, three of the band's albums (The Power Cosmic, Atlantis Ascendant and The Chthonic Chronicles) were reissued as limited edition digipaks by Nuclear Blast's affiliate label Metal Mind Productions.
 The reissues featured expanded lyric booklets, additional artwork and remastered audio.
-The band also announced on their Facebook page that they are planning a limited edition re-release of their demo, previously only available in very limited numbers via cassette tape.
-In March 2013 it was announced that the 1993 demo release would be entitled "Apocryphal Tales" and would be available as a "20th anniversary" limited edition 12-inch vinyl LP, issued through the independent label Sacrilege Records.
+The band announced that they were planning a limited edition re-release of their demo, previously only available in limited numbers via cassette tape.
+In March 2013, it was announced that the 1993 demo release would be titled "Apocryphal Tales" and would be available as a "20th anniversary" limited edition 12-inch vinyl LP, issued through Sacrilege Records.

-In September 2013 Bal-Sagoth announced that the release had been changed to limited edition 10" vinyl and CD, now issued by the UK labels Godreah Records and Exhumation Records.
+In September, 2013 Bal-Sagoth announced that the release was changed to limited edition 10" vinyl and CD, issued by Godreah Records and Exhumation Records.

-In February 2013, it was announced that Bal-Sagoth guitarist Chris Maudling and keyboardist Jonny Maudling had formed a new band called "Kull", composed of various members of Bal-Sagoth and unsigned death metal band Dyscaphia.
+In February 2013, it was announced that Bal-Sagoth guitarist Chris Maudling and keyboardist Jonny Maudling had formed a band called Kull, consisting of various members of Bal-Sagoth and unsigned death metal band Dyscaphia.

-On 21 February 2015, the fantasy anthology paperback "Swords of Steel" was published by DMR Books.
-The publication contains a short story by Bal-Sagoth vocalist/lyricist Byron Roberts entitled "Into the Dawn of Storms" which features characters from the Bal-Sagoth lyrical canon.
+On 21 February 2015, the anthology paperback "Swords of Steel" was published by DMR Books.
+The publication contains a short story by Roberts titled "Into the Dawn of Storms", featuring characters from Bal-Sagoth's songs.